-There are no shortage of social media channels being used by millions of people each and every day, but the trick is to just pick a couple to narrow in on for an effective social media campaign.
+There is no shortage of social media channels out there, being enjoyed by millions of people each and every day.
+So how do you know which channels you should go after?
+Well, the trick is to just pick a couple of channels and narrow in on those for an effective social media campaign.
 If you try going after too many social media channels, then you are destined to failure.
-Be strategic and first think of about 3 social media channels where your target market are more likely to be ‘hanging out’ and then spend the right amount of time to consistently provide informative information, memes, tips, competitions and the like getting them engaged with your business.3.
+Running a quality social media campaign requires time and consistency, so less is more!

 Every single person has a very widespread reach when it comes to social media and one that can be highly beneficial to businesses.
-A great way to get your business out there is to get employees engaging and advocating with the business.
+A great way to get your business out there is to get employees engaging and advocating with your business.
 Remember though, when it comes to this type of thing – always give your employees an option and never make something like this mandatory.
 Forcing employees or even friends and family to like and engage with your social media may end up doing more harm than good.